This study guide reveals the name of Yahweh in the New Testament. It also includes key highlights regarding “the Lord” from previous posts.

 Psalm 34:3 O magnify Yahweh with me and let us exalt his name together

-- The scribes who translated the scriptures replaced Yahweh’s Holy name with the title of “the Lord,” which equates to taking His name in vain.
-This represents a purposeful and deceptive act, as they literally removed the name of Yahweh, the Creator, from the Holy Scriptures He inspired.
+- The scribes who translated the scriptures replaced Yahweh’s Holy name with “the Lord,” which equates to taking His name in vain.
+They deliberately removed the name of Yahweh, the Creator, from the Holy Scriptures He inspired.

 - The practice of refraining from pronouncing Yahweh’s name (Strong’s reference H3068) was widespread during and after the Babylonian exile of the people of Judea.

-- In fact, many religious leaders enforced a ban on using God’s name, declaring it too sacred to be spoken aloud.
+- In fact, many religious leaders enforced a ban on using Yahweh’s name, declaring it too sacred to be spoken aloud.

 - Using the same logical fallacy, if Acts 4:12 and Ephesians 1:21 refer to Jesus (who is also said to be God), one could argue that his name should not be vocalized either, as it is said to be far above all others.